Generalizing $p$-goodness to ordered graphs

 \begin{theorem} Let $H$ be a simple connected graph.
 Then $H$ satisfies (Emb) if and only if $H$ is a tree. \end{theorem}

 \begin{proof} Let $|H|=n$ and first suppose $H$ is not a tree, and therefore contains a cycle.
 Let $c$ denote the maximum length of a cycle in $H$.
-By Bollob\'as (see \cite{Bollobas}) there exists a graph $G$ such that $\delta(G) \geq n-1$ and with girth at least $c+1$. $H$ cannot embed in such a graph, showing that (Emb) does not hold.
+By a probabilistic argument (see \cite{Bollobas}, for example) there exists a graph $G$ such that $\delta(G) \geq n-1$ and with girth at least $c+1$. $H$ cannot embed in such a graph, showing that (Emb) does not hold.

 Now suppose $H$ is a tree and that $G$ satisfies $\delta(G) \geq n-1$.
 We prove a stronger condition than (Emb), namely that given $u \in V(H)$ and $v \in V(G)$ there exists an embedding of $H$ into $G$ such that $u \mapsto v$.
 We prove this by induction, the base case $n=2$ being trivial.
 Assume the result for a given $n$ and let $|H|=n+1$ and $G$ such that $\delta(G) \geq n = (n+1)-1$.
 Let $H' = H \setminus \{w\}$ for some leaf $w \neq u$.
 Let $N(w) = \{w'\}$.
 By inductive hypothesis we may embed $H'$ in $G$, taking $u$ to $v$ and $w'$ to $x$ for some $x \in V(G)$.
 Since $d(x) \geq n$ and $|N(w') \setminus \{w\}| \leq n-1$, after embedding $H'$ in $G$ at least one vertex remains in $N(x)$ to which we may map $w$, finishing our embedding and our proof. \end{proof}